KejPi/AbracaDABra/README.md

 All DAB(+) announcement types are supported by AbracaDABra, including the test alarm feature (ClusterID 0xFE according to <a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>).
 The application monitors announcement switching information and when an announcement is active, AbracaDABra switches audio output to the specified subchannel (service).
-This behavior can be disabled by unchecking a particular announcement type in the Setup dialog.
+This behavior can be disabled by unchecking a particular announcement type in the settings.
 If an announcement occurs on the currently tuned service, it is only indicated by an icon after the service name.
 This icon can be clicked on, which suspends/resumes the ongoing announcement coming from another service.
 OE Announcements are not supported.